Advanced Institute for Artificial Intelligence

 Article 32.
 The responsibilities of the President Director, together with the Vice-President Director, are:

-b) Open and close bank accounts, sign contracts, order and sign checks, electronically move bank accounts, representing the INSTITUTE with financial institutions;
+a) Open and close bank accounts, sign contracts with financial institutions and manage bank accounts, representing the INSTITUTE with financial institutions;

-i) Execute, within the established deadlines, the business plan eventually approved by the Board of Directors;
+e) Execute, within the established deadlines, the business plan eventually approved by the Board of Directors; and

-j) Report to the Administrative Council and submit to its approval the Executive Board report, balance sheets and other financial statements for their term of office; and
+f) Report to the Administrative Council and submit to its approval the Executive Board report, balance sheets and other financial statements for their term of office.

 Sole Paragraph.
 The powers of attorney granted by the INSTITUTE will always be signed by the President Director together with another Director and, in addition to expressly mentioning the powers conferred, will, except for judicial purposes, contain a period of validity, which will not exceed 2 (two) years.